 Roughly that’d be accurate.
 Very, very roughly.

-Because everybody’s kinda decided where they are on the theological spectrum.
+Everybody’s kinda decided where they are on the theological spectrum.
 So, some woman might consider herself a theological conservative because she upholds the bible’s authority so very, very much.
-And most of us might agree, ’cause believing the bible is an infallible theological authority, is what we’d consider theological conservatism.
-But another person, a man, might insist absolutely not; she’s obviously a liberal theologian.
-Why’s this?
-Well, she’s a woman.
-He insists the practice of doing and teaching theology
+And most of us would agree, ’cause believing the bible is an infallible theological authority, is what we’d consider theological conservatism.
+But another person,

 Or I’ve expressed political views which they consider liberal.
 I was raised by political conservatives (and they’re still conservative), but as I became an adult and followed Jesus further, I chose to adopt a few “liberal” views because I think they’re consistent with Jesus’s teachings, and my former conservative views are not.
 I’m certainly not “liberal” across the board, ’cause I think my conservative views are likewise consistent with Jesus.
 It’s a hodgepodge of positions.
 But to political conservatives, any political